 • Threaten, coerce, intimidate or interfere with anyone exercising a fair housing right or assisting others who exercise that right, or

-• Advertise or make any statement that indicates a limitation or preference based on race, color, national origin, religion, sex, familial status, or handicap.
+• Advertise or make any statement that indicates a limitation or preference based on race, color, national origin, religion, sex (including sexual orientation and gender identity), familial status, or disability.
 This prohibition against discriminatory advertising applies to single-family and owner-occupied housing that is otherwise exempt from the Fair Housing Act.